Welcome to Your Poetry Dot Com - Read, Rate, Comment on, or Submit Poetry. Browse Poetry Forums, or just enjoy other parts of our poetic community.

 As the wide world corroded

-Every living beast made it’s way for the hills
+Every living beast made its way for the hills

 All the medical relief abandoned their scalpels and their pills